firebird631/siis/doc/commands.md

 Manually create a new trade in LONG/BUY direction for a specific strategy/appliance and market.

 Mandatory parameters are strategy/appliance and market.
-Others are optionnals and are :
+Others are optional and are :

 - L@X means limit at value X (example L@1.14)
 - T@X either L@X or T@X, means entry trigger stop in place of a limit order (example T@1.15)
 - SL@X means stop-loss taker at value X (example SL@1.12)
 - TP@X means take-profit maker at value X (example TP@1.18)
-- \'timeframe defined the timeframe of the trade, manually will have no effect but it could be usefull for you, it must be one of the predefined timeframe values
+- \'timeframe defined the timeframe of the trade, manually will have no effect, but it could be usefull for you, it must be one of the predefined timeframe values
 - /entry-timeout Expiration timeout of the entry if the trade entry is not fully executed after this delay, it must be one of the predefined timeframe values